28 Surprising and Funny Chinese Words and Phrases (With Audio)

 4. 拍马屁 (pāi mǎ pì)

 You want to do what to my horse?!
-“Kiss-ass,” “suck-up” or “brown noser” are common terms used in the West to refer to someone who treats someone of authority with more kindness or generosity in order to fall into their good graces.
+“Kiss-ass,” “suck-up” or “brown noser” are common terms used in the West to refer to someone who treats someone of authority with more kindness or generosity to fall into their good graces.
 Alternatively, the Chinese refer to the kiss-ass as one who 拍马屁, or beats a horse’s butt.

 5. 撸猫 (lū māo)